Moerill/fvtt-markdown-editor/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

-**Other Modules**
+**Module incompatibilities**
 Please try to reproduce your bug with all other modules deactivated.
 If this module clashes with another module, please find that module and report it here.
 The [find the culprit](https://github.com/Moerill/fvtt-find-the-culprit/) module may prove to be useful here.
-Please state your result here.

 **Screenshots/GIFs/Videos**
 If applicable, add screenshots to help explain your problem.